What is in-app messaging: a brief guide to benefits, types, and examples

 We’ve mastered the theory.
 Now, let’s see how these best practices play out in real life.
 We’ll break down some of the best in-app messaging examples from SaaS companies.

-Example #1: LANDR’s onboarding tour #
+1. LANDR’s onboarding tour

 Source